textpattern/textpattern.github.io/tags/comments_error.md

 category: tags
 published: true
 title: "Comments error"
-Description: The comments_error tag is used to produce the current comments error.
+description: The comments_error tag is used to produce the current comments error.
 tags:
   - Comment tags
 ---